AgileBIM/FabCOD/docs/wiki/DBLOCKINFO-SubObject.md

 ## Methods
 The following items are invoked from the base object by a dot notation
 ### Function: Can
-Indicates if the Items's current Owner allows access to History/Versioning.
+Indicates if the Item's current Owner allows access to History/Versioning.

 No additional remarks available
 ##### Signature